mikbe/pomidor_timer/README.markdown

 # Pomidor Timer #

-A simple timer for use in <a href="http://pomodorotechnique.com">The Pomodoro Technique&reg;</a>, a time management system.
+A simple timer for use in [The Pomodoro Technique&reg;](http://pomodorotechnique.com), a time management system.

-One of the great things about <a href="http://pomodorotechnique.com">The Pomodoro Technique&reg;</a> all the resources needed to use the system are free!
-You can download the book and worksheets as PDFs and if you want to support them you can buy stuff from them.
+One of the great things about The Pomodoro Technique&reg; company is all the resources needed to use the system are available for free!
+You can download the book and worksheets as PDFs and if you really like the system you can support them by purchasing their stuff.
 That's a great company.

 ## Requirements ##